 Therefore, our office aims to reassure that we follow the footsteps of our leaders and create an environment of Interreligious dialogue within the Archdiocese of Toronto and beyond.
 We plan to continue to serve and assist the clergy from all faith groups, parish leaders, and lay faithful within the Archdiocese of Toronto and promote interreligious dialogue among all segments of the society.

-Message of the Pontifical Council for Interreligious Dialogue to Mark the celebration of Ramadan 2021-Message from PCID
+Message from the Pontifical Council for Interreligious Dialogue to mark the following celebrations.